5T33Z0/Fujitsu-Esprimo-Q958-Hackintosh-OpenCore/README.md

 > [!IMPORTANT]
 >
 > Make sure to use the OCAT variant built for OpenCore No ACPI when editing the config.
-Because the regular version of OCAT will delete the `Enable for all` keys from the config that are required to prohibit Booter settings and ACPI tables into Windows!
+Because the regular version of OCAT will delete the `Enable for all` keys from the config which are required to no inject Booter settings and ACPI tables into Windows!

 ## Post-Install